ewalk153/simple-login/README.md

 Demonstration of setting up login from scratch with Rails.

 - Core of login/profiles
-- Extension of one time password code for 2FA [example](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en&gl=US)
+- Extension of one time password code for 2FA, for [example](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en&gl=US).

+This was inspired by [DHH's comment on the Remote Ruby podcast](https://remoteruby.transistor.fm/160) that an experienced developer should be able to create a secure login feature using what's in the box with rails.
+Writing the originally login took less than an hour thanks to the `has_secure_password` feature built into Rails.

 # Setup